RPiSpy/pi-hole-screen/README.md

 To quit the script use CTRL-C.

 ## Setup cron
-Add a reference to crontab so the script launches when Pi-Hole reboots:
+Add a reference to crontab so the script launches automatically when Pi-Hole reboots:
 ```
 crontab -e
 ```